-Dee C'rell is a recognized musician and producer within the progression of British dance music.
-He appeared in an article in DJ Mag as one of three influential keyboardists and session musicians working in house music alongside American musicians, Jimi Polo and Tommy Barbarella.
-He wrote and recorded extensively within a variety of electronic music genres on vinyl and became known by dance music connoisseurs for his influence on, So In Love With You, writing all of the music and producing the original composition, whilst writing also the music for the DJ Camacho remix, that featured American vocalists, Gerideau and Shawn Benson.
-It is the first recording to feature two male singers in a duet in house music worldwide.
+Dee C’rell established himself as a musician and producer within the primary progression of British dance music.
+He wrote and recorded extensively within a variety of electronic music genres that were released on vinyl and became known for his influence on, So In Love With You, writing all of the music and producing the original composition, whilst writing the music for the remix by American house DJ, Dave Camacho.
+The recording features American vocalists, Gerideau and Shawn Benson.
+It is considered the first recording to feature two male singers in a duet in house music worldwide.
 It was premiered live at the Ministry of Sound, in London, alongside the American house DJ, Tony Humphries.
 It was re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival in London, U.K. on both CD and vinyl on Strut Records.

-In the early progression of techno music he collaborated with Ian Tregoning; who is known for his work with electronic music artists Yello, amongst others.
-As Stranger and C-rell, they signed to the iconic record label, Freetown and Subwoofer, and released, I like It, featuring American soul singer, Jocelyn Brown.
-The double A-Side is credited as one of the first African rhythm influenced techno compositions of its time, and it is a collector's item on vinyl within electronic music.
+Within the progression of techno music he collaborated with Ian Tregoning; who is known for his continuous work with electronic music artists, Yello, amongst others.
+As Stranger and C-rell, they signed to the iconic dance music record label, Freetown and Subwoofer, and released, I like It, featuring American soul singer, Jocelyn Brown.
+The double A-Side contains a recording which is credited as one of the first African rhythm influenced techno compositions of its time.

 Constantly evolving within all genres of electronic music within this period, Dee was also at the forefront of a genre established as breakbeat, where he composed and recorded on vinyl as part of, Subject 13, releasing music on record labels, Sony and Underground Level Recording, or U.L.R, as it was more commonly known.
 Releasing compositions such as, Techno City, The Unique Beatz E.P Vol.1 and Stay Blessed, these original vinyl recordings became part of the British breakbeat music scene, which inadvertently influenced what would become known worldwide as, Drum ’N’ Bass.